sebastienvermeille/DiscordGitHuBot/README.md

 * Notify on a specific discord channel when a Pull request has been created
 * Notify on a specific discord channel when a new issue has been created
+* Ping command to be aware if the bot is alive or not

 ## How to use it?